-PSY 525 MFT Counseling Techniques (3) Intervention techniques from a phenomenological, cognitive, behavioral and existential frame of reference.
-Spring PSY 530 Advanced Research Methodology (3) Theoretical and practical applications of research methods of psychotherapy.
-Prerequisite: -BEH 383 (Statistical Techniques in Behavioral Science) or equivalent.
-PSY 535 Advanced Psychopathology (3) Spring Nature and causes of reactions to social, biological and psychological stress, maladaptive development, and faulty learning.
-Includes an in depth study of anxiety disorders, character disorders, and the psychoses.
-PSY 540 Psychodiagnostics (3) Applications of Intelligence Testing and Personality tests to diagnosis and therapy.
-Prerequisite: PSY 383 (Statistical Techniques in Behavioral Science) or equivalent.
-PSY 545 MFT Counseling: Child and Adolescent (3) Processes of diagnosis, dynamics, and treatment of children and adolescents.
-PSY 555 Practicum I (3) Supervised counseling experience in professional settings.
+PSY 535 Advanced Psychopathology (3) Nature and causes of reactions to social, biological and psychological stress, maladaptive development, and faulty learning an in depth study of anxiety disorders, character disorders, and the psychoses.
+Spring ng.
+Includes PSY 540 Psychodiagnostics (3) Applications of Intelligence Testing and Personality tests to diagnosis and therapy.
+Prerequisite: PSY 383 (Statistical Te Behavioral Science) or equivalent.
+Fall chniques in PSY 545 MFT Counseling: Child and Adolescent (3) Processes of diagnosis, dynamics, and treatment of children and adolescents.
+Fall PSY 555 Practicum I (3) Supervised counseling experience in professional settings.
 Prerequisites: PSY 501s, 502s, 505, 525, and 560.
-PSY 560 Professional Ethics and Law (3) An examination and explanation of current laws and ethical issues affecting psychotherapists.
-PSY 570 Practicum II (3) A continuation of PSY 555.
+Fall PSY 560 Professional Ethics and Law (3) An examination and explanation of current laws and ethical issues affecting psychotherapists.
+Summer PSY 570 Practicum II (3) A continuation of PSY 555.
 Prerequisite: PSY 555.
-PSY 580 Family Therapy I (3) An examination of the philosophical and theoretical suppositions of the major schools of family therapy.
-Emphasis on the historical and contemporary context of systems theory and family therapy.
-PSY 585 Family Therapy II (3) Concentration on the therapeutic techniques of the various schools of family therapy discussed in Family Therapy I. Students are encouraged to develop specific family therapy skills through the use of videotape feedback, coaching, and classroom demonstration.
-Prerequisite: PSY 580.
+Spring PSY 580 Family Therapy I (3) An examination of the philosophical and theoretical suppositions of the major schools of family therapy.
+Emphasis on th and contemporary context of systems theory and family therapy.
+Fall ne historical PSY 585 Family Therapy II (3) Concentration on the therapeutic techniques of the various schools of family therapy discussed in Family Therapy I. S encouraged to develop specific family therapy skills through the use of videotape feedback, coaching, and classroom den Prerequisite: PSY 580.
 PSY 590 Christian Perspective on Professional Counseling (2) Faculty and student dialogue on issues and topics related to the integration of Christianity and psychology.
 Summer PSY 595s Psychopharmacology (2) This is a presentation/discussion workshop designed for the non-medical psychotherapist.
-The major categories of medication used in psychiatric intervention will be described and referral issues will be discussed.
-PSY 597a Child Abuse and Neglect: Diagnosis and Treatment (2) Fall, Spring Examines the methods of assessment, reporting, and treatment of physical, sexual, and neglectful child abuse.
-PSY 597b HIV and AIDS Counseling (1) This seminar examines the clinical, social and ethical issues in counseling persons with AIDS-related problems.
-In addition to the lecture/discussion format, opportunity for supervised role-playing may be provided.
-PSY 597c Domestic Violence (1) Examines the characteristics and treatment of the perpetrators and victims of domestic violence.
-PSY 598a Chemical Dependency: Diagnosis and Treatment (2) An examination of the theoretical, diagnostic, and treatment issues related to the various types of chemical abuse and dependency.
+The major categories of medi in psychiatric intervention will be described and referral issues will be discussed.
+Spring ication used PSY 597a Child Abuse and Neglect: Diagnosis and Treatment (2)FalExamines the methods of assessment, reporting, and treatment of physical, sexual, and neglectful child abuse.Fal ll, Spring PSY 597b HIV and AIDS Counseling (1) This seminar examines the clinical, social and ethical issues in counseling persons with AIDS-related problems.
+In add lecture/discussion format, opportunity for supervised role-playing may be provided.
+Summer lition to the PSY 597c Domestic Violence (1) Examines the characteristics and treatment of the perpetrators and victims of domestic violence.
+Summer PSY 598a Chemical Dependency: Diagnosis and Treatment (2) An examination of the theoretical, diagnostic, and treatment issues related to the various types of chemical abuse and de II, Spring ependency.
 PSY 598b Grief and Loss Counseling (1) This seminar explores the impact of grief and loss as it affects the individual and the family system.
-A lecture discussion format is utilized.
-PSY 598c Aging and Mental Health (2) This seminar addresses mental health issues in aging populations.
-Spring PSY 599 Special Topics (1-3) An in-depth seminar on a selected topic within Psychology.
-Courses begi nning with the prefix CBS are listed in the Counseling Psychology section of this catalog.
+A lecture discussion utilized.
+Elective Course Spring on format is PSY 598c Aging and Mental Health (2) This seminar addresses mental health issues in aging populations.
+Spring PSY 599 Special Topics (1-3) An in-depth seminar on a selected topic within Psychology. c 1 · in a suide the marker CDC and listed in the Course line Development of the section of this section